 Some of the awards we considered while hunting for the best Cuba beaches include:

 - CN Traveller’s Best Islands in the World

 - World’s Leading Beach Destination by World Travel Awards

 - Travel + Leisure’s Best Islands

 Not to brag, but our team has more than 10 years of academic background and experience in all topics related to traveling to Cuba.
-In fact, combined, we have two Bachelor’s degrees in Tourism Management, one Master’s degree in Hospitality, and a Bachelor’s degree in Journalism.
+Combined, we have two Bachelor’s degrees in Tourism Management, one Master’s degree in Hospitality, and a Bachelor’s degree in Journalism.
 We also wrote a couple of books and academic articles about the travel industry in Cuba.

 You can count on us to give you honest advice!

 We used reviews to get a general picture of what tourists have to say about varied beaches and how they found the experience.
 Then, we sifted through numerous beaches and only selected those with the best reviews on Google and Tripadvisor.

 Distance from other noteworthy beaches

 Some of the beaches we have included below are close to others you may like to visit.
 That is an advantage since you can cover a bunch of them quickly.
 However, we will also introduce you to others that are secluded and, therefore, the best if you want to avoid overcrowded spots.